syslog-ng/syslog-ng/dbld/README.md

-## Syslog-ng development/release environtment powered by Docker
+## Syslog-ng development/release environment powered by Docker
 With the help of the following tool you can
 - compile syslog-ng from source code
 - generate tarball
-- craete OS specific packages
+- create OS specific packages

 in an isolated Docker container based environment.